kstine93/trainings/git/git_notes.md

 #Shows difference between a given commit and the previous commit (~1):
 git diff 44c787d~1

+#Shows difference between a given commit and the previous commit (~1):
+git diff 44c787d~1

 #Add and commit in a single command
 git commit -am "commit message here"

 #Look at status of the repo in a simpler form:
 git status -s

+#Look at status of the repo in a simpler form:
+git status -s

 ```

+## General Tips:
+- **Important: Don't push to your remote repo until you are 100% happy with your commit history, tagging, etc. It becomes harder to edit your commits once you `push`**

 ## General Tips:
 - **Important: Don't push to your remote repo until you are 100% happy with your commit history, tagging, etc. It becomes harder to edit your commits once you `push`**